StorytimeStorey/picode/README.md

 ## Known errors:

 - Last data taken at 9.0. <- should say 0009 (12:09 am). reads as 0009 in the text file, so its an error in the comprehension
-- Graphs x axis isn't showing proper times
+- ~Graphs x axis isn't showing proper times~ fixed 4/5/23
-    - Intended to show in 30 minute increments + last time taken.
+    - ~Intended to show in 30 minute increments + last time taken. ~
-    - Current rendition somehow offsets time with the graph weirdly
+    - ~Current rendition somehow offsets time with the graph weirdly~
-    - Current rendition doesn't show the proper times.
+    - ~Current rendition doesn't show the proper times.~

 ## Fixed Errors
 - ~data in graph will not reset between calls from the bot~ 4/4/23 Had to do plt.close().
 Was actually kind of a big memory leak.